Department of Economics, Texas A&M University

 Office: 3065 Allen Building

 Welcome to my webpage.
 I am an Associate Professor in the Department of Economics at Texas A&M University.
-I study economic mechanisms.
-My main interest is the study of incentives issues in common ownership resource allocation problems.
-I am also interested in Market Design, Algorithmic Game Theory, and extreme case scenario welfare analysis.
+My main interest is Market Design.
+I use theoretical models, laboratory experiments, and simulations in order to study incentives and normative issues of economic mechanisms.
+I am particularly interested in common-ownership resource allocation problems; examples of these are a partnership dissolution, school choice, fair division, and rental harmony.
+I am also interested in Algorithmic Game Theory and extreme-case scenario welfare analysis.

 Publications (peer reviewed; reverse order)